Yangzhangcst/RGBD-semantic-segmentation/README.md

 A paper list of RGBD semantic segmentation.

-*Last updated: 2020/07/02
+*Last updated: 2020/08/03

 #### Update log

 *2020/May* - update all of recent papers and make some diagram about history of RGBD semantic segmentation.
-*2020/July* - update some recent papers of RGBD semantic segmentation.
+*2020/July* - update some recent papers (CVPR2020) of RGBD semantic segmentation.
+*2020/August* - update some recent papers (ECCV2020) of RGBD semantic segmentation.

 ##